2014 South Carolina elections: Commissioner of Agriculture

 Incumbent Republican Commissioner of Agriculture Hugh Weathers, who was appointed to the position in September 2004, ran for re-election to a third full term in office.

 Joe Farmer ran against Weathers in the Republican primary.

 Emile DeFelice of the American Party and David Edmond of the United Citizens Party also ran.
 No Democrat filed to run for the office.
 Weathers won re-election.

 Adjutant General

 Incumbent Republican Adjutant General Robert E. Livingston Jr. ran for re-election to a second term in office.

 James Breazeale ran against Livingston Jr. in the Republican primary.

 No Democrat filed to run for the office.
 Livigston won re-election.
-Because South Carolina voters approved Amendment 2 in the 2014 general election, this will be the last time that the adjutant general is popularly elected.
-Because South Carolina is the only state in the union to elect its adjutant general, this is the final time that a state adjutant general will stand for election in the United States, barring future state constitutional changes.
+Because South Carolina voters approved Amendment 2 in the 2014 general election, this was the last time that the adjutant general was popularly elected.
+Because South Carolina was the only state in the union to elect its adjutant general, this was the final time that a state adjutant general stood for election in the United States, barring future state constitutional changes.